 1969 to 1976: Management consultant at McKinsey & Company, Inc. (Partner 1975-1976.)
 Clientele primarily energy- and petrochemical-industry companies and equipment manufacturers, regulatory agencies, banks, insurance companies, and government lending agencies, in various locations in the United States, Europe, and South America.

-Doctor of Philosophy in chemical engineering, University of Maryland, 1966.
+Education: Ph.
+D. in chemical engineering, University of Maryland, 1966.
 Doctoral thesis: The Mechanism of Mass Transfer in Single Oscillating Drops in Extraction Systems.
 Minors in mathematics and physical chemistry.
 Qualification in French and German.
 National Science Fellow.

-Bachelor of Science in chemical engineering, Carnegie Institute of Technology, (now Carnegie Mellon University), 1962.
+B. S. in chemical engineering, Carnegie Institute of Technology, (now Carnegie Mellon University), 1962.
 Tau Beta Pi and Union Carbide Scholar.

 Additional course work at Central Connecticut State University, Wesleyan University, and Yale University in geology, meteorology, conservation science, and ecology, 1991 to the present.